hollyphan/hollyphan/README.md

 ---

 ## About
 Four years as an analyst across utilities, fintech, and operations.
 Roles at SDG&E, Zego, and Techvestor, analyzing billing and variance data, building reporting pipelines, and closing data quality gaps other people depended on.
-Every role pointed to the same conclusion:

-> Reporting is only as good as the data underneath it.

 Now building that out as an independent SQL portfolio: schema design, billing exception detection, payment delinquency analysis, and dashboarding, grounded in real billing/payments domain experience rather than a generic dataset.